hanumantharao19/devops_mhr_documents/kubernetes.md

                                      # from the key name in the ConfigMap.
           valueFrom:
             configMapKeyRef:
-              name: game-demo           # The ConfigMap this value comes from.
+              name: test-config           # The ConfigMap this value comes from.
               key: player_initial_lives # The key to fetch.
         - name: UI_PROPERTIES_FILE_NAME
           valueFrom:
             configMapKeyRef:
-              name: game-demo
+              name: test-config
               key: ui_properties_file_name
       volumeMounts:
       - name: config